sschoeller/sschoeller.github.io/selflearnsci.md

 <br>
 Regarding Linux, there are Ubuntu Linux laptops available from Lenovo, as of the time of this writing (11/11/2025).<br> Ubuntu is a popular choice among government and academic scientists, in part due to its support period (10 years standard with <a href="https://ubuntu.com/pro">Pro</a>) for LTS releases and security features.
 Windows still is the predominant OS for many corporate research environments.
 You also can&apos;t go wrong with Apple products.
 One of the labs I worked at ran iMacs.
 Most scientific software programs are cross-platform, nowadays.
-However, it seems Linux tends to require the least resources, leaving more memory for your scientific programs to use (most supercomputers run Linux.).<br>
+However, it seems Linux tends to require the least resources, leaving more memory for your scientific programs to use (Most supercomputers run Linux.).<br>
 <h3>Calculus/Stats for Science</h3>
 <a href="https://maxima.sourceforge.io/">Maxima</a> with <a href="https://wxmaxima-developers.github.io/wxmaxima/">wxMaxima</a> GUI (Ubuntu package: wxmaxima)<br>
-<a href="https://www.tug.org/texlive/">TeX Live</a> (for math typesetting; Ubuntu packages: texlive-latex-recommended, texlive-latex-extra)<br>
+<a href="https://www.tug.org/texlive/">TeX Live</a> (for math typesetting; Ubuntu packages: texlive-latex-recommended texlive-latex-extra)<br>
 <a href="https://www.xm1math.net/texmaker/">Texmaker GUI for TeX Live</a> (Ubuntu package: texmaker)<br>
 Dover Books on Mathematics (series)<br>
 <br>